Colin-Fredericks/hx-xml/README.md

 This is a bunch of batch tools to work directly with a course export (the file structure, not the tarball) or with .srt files.
 You can run `python3 filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.

 Because python's built-in xml parser has trouble with namespaces and xpaths, some XML parsing is done with BeautifulSoup instead.
 It's included in this folder as `bs4`.
-For better unicode handling, `unicodecsv` is also included.
 BeautifulSoup requires `lxml` for XML parsing, so you'll need to install that, probably via `sudo pip3 install lxml`.

 * `SetWeeksForAudit.py`, which sets the number of sections in the course (starting from the beginning) in which *all* graded problems will be available to audit learners.
 * `SetMaxAttempts.py`, which sets the number of attempts automatically in every problem in a course.